swaggboi/PostText/README.md

 1. CAPTCHA with
    [Lingua::EN::Inflexion](https://metacpan.org/pod/Lingua::EN::Inflexion#cardinal()-and-cardinal($threshold))
+   (This may not even be necessary with proper admin/moderation stuff)
 1. Return a text response instead of HTML if a `.txt` extension [is requested](https://docs.mojolicious.org/Mojolicious/Plugin/DefaultHelpers#respond_to)
 1. Post thread via SMS (twil.io??)